 There are three “Tracks” that you can take to complete the APEX.
 You are free to choose any track, but you should have a discussion with your APEX advisor to choose the track that is most appropriate for your project and career/education plans.
 The three tracks are:

 - Traditional Research: For this track, “research” is broadly defined and can include scientific experiments, critical literature evaluations, human subject research, etc.

-Although the APEX projects might vary in terms of content and direction, all projects will require the following (note that additional details can be found on the APEX Basecamp site on myCourses):
+Although the APEX projects might vary in terms of content and direction, all projects will require the following:

-- An APEX advisor from UMass Dartmouth with whom you will work closely in designing and completing your project.
+- A UMass Dartmouth faculty member to serve as your APEX advisor, with whom you will work closely in designing and completing your project.

 - Registering for a minimum of three APEX credits either through the Honors College or through independent study credits in your department (please consult with the Honors College in order to determine if your department’s independent study, capstone, or seminar qualifies).